openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 **Show advanced settings**, then scroll down and click **Switch to advanced editor**.

-You can use the advanced editor to identify the elements of a checkbox problem with OLX.
+You can use the advanced editor to identify the elements of a dropdown problem with OLX.
 For more information, see :ref:`Dropdown Problem XML`.
 To format equations, you can use MathJax.
 For more information, see :ref:`MathJax in Studio`.